podzz/CocktailFinder/README.md

 > - make scrapy

 To get the exported
-> - Go to export scraping/export folder
+> - Go to scraping/export folder
 > - Enjoy with cocktail.csv